empowered080-prog/kuriapn.p/README.md

 # kuriapn.p
-this is for my portfolio
+In here you find my potential !